 So what’s the answer?
 If you live in the Atlanta area, Dr. Mark Deutsch performs a plastic surgery procedure called Brachioplasty (or, more commonly, an “arm lift”) that can alleviate the extra tissue in your upper arms.

 Simply put, an arm lift is a surgical procedure intended to reduce the size of the upper arms by removing undesired excess skin and fat.
 Why is this procedure often needed?
 Over time, the soft tissue in the upper arm may become lax and start to sag or droop, causing the skin on the upper arms to appear loose and hanging.
 The arm lift procedure will reduce the size of your upper arms, reshape the skin and contours, and give your arms a more toned and proportionate appearance.

 Are You a Candidate for an Arm Lift?

-Ideal arm lift candidates are in good overall mental and physical health, are at a stable and healthy body weight, and do not smoke.
-They have realistic expectations about what the surgery can and can’t accomplish, and understand there could be some negative side effects.
-For instance, while the loose arm skin may go away, you could end up with some surgical scars.
+Ideal arm lift candidates are in good overall mental and physical health, are at stable and healthy body weight, and do not smoke.
+They have realistic expectations about what the surgery can and can’t accomplish and understand there could be some adverse side effects.
+For instance, while the loose arm skin may disappear, you could have some surgical scars.